 For information about how the Obamacare tax penalty works and how much you may owe if you're not insured, see How Much Is the Obamacare Tax Penalty?

-To find out how to obtain coverage, see How Do I Get Obamacare in North Dakota?
+To find out how to obtain coverage, see How to Sign Up for Obamacare in North Dakota.

 For information about costs, see How Much Does Obamacare Cost in North Dakota?

 Learn where North Dakota residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.